WackyModer/WackyModer/README.md

-## If you come from the Bopl community, scroll down.

 ### Hello!

 I am a 15 (may be out of date) year old developer from Washington state (Northwest corner of the "main US" area)